 The following articles were printed from Santa Maria Sun [santamariasun.com] - Volume 13, Issue 35

 On the roster

-Sports Shorts is compiled by Staff Writer Jeremy Thomas.
+This week’s Sports Shorts was compiled by Executive Editor Ryan Miller.
 Information should be sent to the Sun via fax, e-mail, or mail.

 Winter of discontent: There've been three reported sexual assaults in three months at Cal Poly.
 Now what?
 Steve Adams will receive $71,073 in severance pay California lawmakers introduce the End of Life Option Act What's he building in there?: The uncertain future of a planned behavioral health treatment facility in Templeton Cougars & Mustangs Reunited: Steven Gordon of the Doobie Dozen recollected his property from county evidence 'Clowns' and 'weed huts:' New Times reviews hundreds of pages of emails between Morro Bay and its business license auditor